Lifailon/rudocs/Docker-Compose/openrouter-telegram-bot/README.md

 # OpenRouter Telegram Bot

 This is an updated Docker image for quickly launching Telegram Bot to interact with OpenRouter from [Docker Hub](https://hub.docker.com/r/lifailon/openrouter-telegram-bot).
+This method allows you to launch a telegram bot for free for personal and family use.

 No need to copy the [source repository](https://github.com/deinfinite/openrouter-gpt-telegram-bot) to the host machine, fixed the error of missing configuration file, excluded storing variables in the image, support for `amd64` and `arm64` architectures and reduced the size of the final image.